mikeperry-tor/vanguards/README_SECURITY.md

 limits](http://archives.seul.org/or/dev/Sep-2008/msg00016.html) to how well those attacks scale.
 These limits are also the reason that the global confirmation attack has been degraded to a "guess" for #4.
-If there is enough other traffic present, or other mitigating factors they may not always be certain, unless they send a large amount of traffic over a long period of time, or become active on a global scale in terms of blocking or closing very many connections (which is very expensive, noisy, and noticeable).
+If there is enough other traffic present, or other mitigating factors, they may not always be certain, unless they send a large amount of traffic over a long period of time, or become active on a global scale in terms of blocking or closing very many connections (which is very expensive, noisy, and noticeable).